What does Net Promoter Score (NPS) mean and how is it calculated?

 - Count how many responses are in the Detractors group and how many responses are in the Promoters group.

-- Divide the number of responses in the Detractors group by the total number of survey responses.
-Then divide the number of responses in the Promoters group by the number of survey responses.
+- Divide the number of responses in the Detractors group by the total number of assessment responses.
+Then divide the number of responses in the Promoters group by the number of assessment responses.
 This will give you a percentage total for each group.

 - Then, subtract the percentage total of the Detractors from the percentage total of the Promoters and this equals the NPS score.
 Passives are not included in the NPS calculation.